BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 - This corporation shall not have capital stock.
 Membership in the corporation shall be represented by membership certificates.
 The certificates shall represent the right to use and enjoy the benefits of the corporation’s water supply system upon the payment of necessary assessments, if any, and of reasonable charges based upon such use, provided such use and enjoyment are consistent with the rules, regulations and contracts affecting the same as may from time to time be prescribed by the board of directors.

-- A membership certificate shall be issued to each member of record and bear on its face the following statements:
+- A membership certificate shall be issued to each member of record and bear on its face the following statement:

 ARTICLE VII